adrihle/reducer-form/README.md

 #### Returns

 	•	onsubmit: A function to handle the form submission.
-	•	register: A function to register input fields with their properties.
+	•	register: A function to register input fields with their propertie and the validation rules.
 	•	state: The current state of the form.
 	•	errors: An object containing validation errors.
 	•	set: A function to programmatically set the value of a field.